FarronF/limerick-council-meetings/meetings/2021/02/15-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes -  Adjourned Meeting of Metropolitan District of Limerick - 27th January 2021.md

 Explore improved accessibility to Limerick Southside, including the possible provision of a

-motorway interchange connection from the M20/M7 to Limerick Southside.--- 5
+motorway interchange connection from the M20/M7 to Limerick Southside.
+---
+5

 Cllr Leddin outlined his reason for this proposed amendment, stating that it was in the interest of